BBai-Tips/bbai/docs/FILE_HANDLING.md

-# File Handling in bbai Conversations
+# File Handling in BBai Conversations

-This document outlines the conventions and strategies for handling files within bbai conversations.
+This document outlines the conventions and strategies for handling files within BBai conversations.

 ## File Storage Strategy